CrazyRoka/rustrad/docs/src/video/video_memory.md

 ### Video Memory Mapping & Offsets

+Display generation relies on CRTC hardware counters to determine which RAM location to access for the active pixel stream.

 The default video memory is located in the upper 16KB of RAM, spanning `&C000` to `&FFFF`.

 #### Line Address Formula